Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Gradient Method

-In Theorem~\ref{thm-grad-convex}, we do not make an assumption on $L$-smoothness of a function, while this assumption is used in~\parencite{koloskova2023revisiting}.
-Moreover, the rate in the theorem is better than $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + \sqrt{\frac{L}{\epsilon}} L_1 R^2)$ rate provided in \parencite{koloskova2023revisiting} for clipped gradient method, since it does not have $\frac{1}{\sqrt{\epsilon}}$ dependency on $L_1$ and $L$.
-Also, our result does not include the norm $\|\nabla f(x_0)\|$ of the gradient at an initialization point in the estimate, while the rate provided in~\parencite{DBLP:conf/nips/LiQTRJ23} does depend on $\|\nabla f(x_0)\|$ which can be large and be an order of $L$.
-Consider for example $f(x) = \frac{1}{p}\|x\|^{p}$ (see Proposition~\ref{prop-example-1}) for $p >2$ and starting point $x_0$ sufficiently far from the origin, in this case, the gradient $\|\nabla f(x_0)\| = \|x_0\|^{p-1}$ can be arbitrary large.
+In Theorem~\ref{thm-grad-convex}, we do not make an assumption on $L$-smoothness of the objective, in contrast to \parencite{koloskova2023revisiting}.
+Moreover, the rate in the theorem is better than $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + \sqrt{\frac{L}{\epsilon}} L_1 R^2)$ provided in \parencite{koloskova2023revisiting} for the clipped GM.
+Also, in contrast to \parencite{DBLP:conf/nips/LiQTRJ23}, our result does not include the gradient norm at the initial point which could be quite large (consider, e.g., $f(x) = \frac{1}{p}\|x\|^{p}$ from \cref{prop-example-1} for $p >2$ and $x_0$ sufficiently far from the origin).